After an Auto Accident: How to Act and What to Avoid

 - If you can safely move your vehicle, clear it from the roadway so as not to block traffic.
 If you can’t move your vehicle, alert other drivers of the accident using your hazard lights or flares, orange safety cones, or warning triangles if you have them.

-- If there is another person involved in the accident, once you have checked to make sure they are not in need of medical attention, exchange insurance information with them as well as your name, address, phone number, driver’s license number, and license plate number.
+- If there is another person involved in the accident, check to make sure they are not in need of medical attention.
+Then exchange insurance information with them as well as your name, address, phone number, driver’s license number, and license plate number.
 If the driver is not listed on the insurance policy card, find out their relationship to the insured.

 - Use your cell phone or a camera to take photos of the accident scene, if you can do so safely.
 While it is still fresh in your mind, jot down your recollection of events: the moments leading up to the collision, any external distractions, the road conditions, and the collision itself.
 Keeping a detailed account of the incident will also be useful in the even that you choose to negotiate a settlement.